kubediag/kubediag/docs/design/CommonEvent-Trigger.md

 #### Additional details

-1. commonEventer struct is defined so taht We can configure manually whether to enable this common events like alertmanager events and kubernetes events.
+1. CommonEventer struct is defined so taht We can configure manually whether to enable this common events like alertmanager events and kubernetes events.
 Also a logger member to log message, a client for interacting with Kubernetes API servers and a cache for reading instances.
-2. the state of the object needs to be updated If a common event object already exists in the cluster.
+2. The state of the object needs to be updated if a common event object already exists in the cluster.
 The common event will also be triggered.

 ## Implement